jaaborot/datasciencecoursera/README.md

 This repository contains the project sources for the Coursera course **Module 3: Getting and Cleaning Data**: _Data, Connetivity and Intelligence: Data Science Track_.
 Within the top directory, you will find the **run_analysis.R** file for tidying the given input data set in the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 Given that the project input data set is in the same directory, executing the run_analysis.R script file will generate a tidy data set written in a  **tidy_dataset.txt** file.
 A [codebook](https://github.com/jaaborot/datasciencecoursera/blob/master/CodeBook.md) is also provided in the top level directory of this repository.
 The codebook provides some details about the input data set, the variables included in an intermediate data set taken from the set of variables of the input data set, and the variables of the final tidy data set.

+For any inquiries regarding the cleaning process and its implementation in this project, you may send an email to <jaaborot@up.edu.ph>.

 ## Cleaning process

 In this section we discuss about the cleaning process applied to the input data set to generate the output tidy data set.
 We go through each step in the cleaning process by going through sections the in run\_analysis.R script.